cafewill/simple-firebase-maven-gson/README.md

 # simple-firebase-maven-gson

-This is a simple firebase util (maven, gson)
+This is a simple firebase util (java, maven, gson)

 ## Features